-David has more than 25 years of hands-on experience with AutoCAD® as a user, developer, author, and consultant.
-He is an independent CAD consultant, a contributing editor to Desktop Engineering magazine, the former publisher and editor-in-chief of CADCAMNet and Engineering Automation Report, the former senior editor of CADalyst magazine, and the author of more than a dozen books about AutoCAD.
+David has more than 20 years of hands-on experience with AutoCAD as a user, developer, author and consultant.
+He is an independent CAD consultant, a contributing editor to Desktop Engineering magazine, the former publisher and editor-in-chief of CADCAMNet and Engineering Automation Report, the former senior editor of CADalyst magazine, and the author of more than a dozen books on AutoCAD.
 A licensed architect, David was also one of the earliest AutoCAD third-party software developers, creating numerous AutoCAD add-on programs.
 As an industry consultant, David has worked with many companies including Autodesk.
-He teaches college-level AutoCAD courses and is always a popular presenter at both Autodesk University and AUGI® CAD Camps.
+He teaches college-level AutoCAD courses and is always a popular presenter at Autodesk University.

-david@dscohn.com www.dscohn.com
+david@dscohn.com